pyrsmk/panorama/README.md

 panorama($('.some_block')[0], 'images/background.jpg');
 ```

-But panorama handles some options too as its third parameter :
+Panorama handles some options too as its third parameter :

 - size : either `contain` or `cover` (by default)
 - attachment : `scroll` (default) or `fixed`